-GRA 6204 Environmental Accounting
+GRA 6204 Environmental Accounting - not offered in 1994/95

-Assistant Professor Stefan Schaltegger, Universität Basel, Switzerland.
+Assistant Professor Stefan Schaltegger, Universität Basel, Institut für Betriebswirtschaft Wirtschaftswissenschaftliches Zentrum, Basel, Switzerland.

-- To examine what is understood by environmental accounting on the corporate as well as the macro-economic level; - To learn and analyze different approaches to account for financial as well as ecological effects of economic activities.
+- \ To examine what is understood by environmental accounting on the corporate as well as the macro-economic level; - \ To learn and analyze different approaches to account for financial as well as ecological effects of economic activities.